• Artists

 Glenn Shepard:

 I call the portrait Cristian—that’s the boy’s name.
-He’s a young boy in the Matsigenka village of Yomibato, and I was there with Charlie Hamilton James and Nancy Santullo.
-Nancy runs an organization called Rainforest Flow https://rainforestflow.org, which does clean water and sanitation projects in remote Indigenous villages to improve public health.
+He’s a young child from the Matsigenka village of Yomibato, where I was working alongside Charlie Hamilton James and Nancy Santullo.
+Nancy runs Rainforest Flow (https://rainforestflow.org), a nonprofit that brings clean water and sanitation to remote Indigenous communities, dramatically improving public health outcomes.

 I was actually using one of Charlie’s cameras.
-Nikon sponsors him, and they’d given him a couple of new mirrorless models—he had a Z7 and a Zf.
-I borrowed the Zx, which is the lower-resolution one, and he was using the Z7.
-I really liked how it handled.
+He’s sponsored by Nikon and had a few of their latest mirrorless models with him—a Z7 and a Zf.
+I borrowed the Zf, the lower-resolution version, while he used the Z7.
+I was impressed by how intuitive it felt.

 On Post-Processing and Digital Tools